jasethomson/SGT-jt/README.md

 ### Version .22 - handleDelete (15 minutes) - handle the click of the delete button
 - takes in no parameters
 - calls the deleteCallback property stored in this object
-    - passes back the ID of the deleteCallback
+    - passes in the ID property of the data object to the deleteCallback
-- makes a row to hold the object's visual data.
+- removes the row from the DOM

 ### Version .23 - update (1.5 hours) - update the stored data AND the dom elements
-- takes in field and value.  field is the name, course, or grade as a string, then value is the value to change
+- takes in field and value.  field is the name, course, or grade as a string, then value is the new value
 - calls the deleteCallback property stored in this object
-    - passes back the ID of the deleteCallback
+    - passes in the ID property of the data object to the deleteCallback
-- makes a row to hold the object's visual data.
+- updates the row of the field with the new text.

 # SGT_Template
 - start with version.23 branch